 When it comes to buttermilk biscuits, one fast food restaurant takes the cake, er, biscuit.
 Accounting for almost 50% of their sales, nothing can beat steaming hot Hardee's biscuits straight from the oven.
-Whether you like them plain, drizzled with honey and butter, or as a base for your favorite breakfast sandwich, Hardee's Biscuits are a true work of art.
+Whether you like them plain, drizzled with honey and butter (yummy!), or as a base for your favorite breakfast sandwich, Hardee's Biscuits are a true work of art for brunch.

 The History of Hardee's Biscuits

 If it wasn't for Mayo Boddie, we wouldn't have the golden brown Hardee's biscuits we love and crave today.
 According to the Virginian-Pilot, Boddie-Noell Enterprises founders Mayo Boddie, older brother Nick Boddie Jr. and his uncle, Carleton W. Noell opened up its first Hardee's franchise in 1962 in Fayetteville, N.C.
 The business was lacking and in the 1970s Mayo recalls being asked to join business associate Steve Black for a ride.
 They ended up at a "white wooden house and Steve told [him] to go inside and try their product, which was a biscuit with ham or sausage."
 The biscuits were great, but Mayo had one issue, their store was known for charbroiled burgers, not breakfast, especially homemade biscuits.

 In terms of franchising, Hardee's had stated that serving breakfast was allowed, and did not specify what could and couldn't be on the menu.